The Complexity of Graph Exploration Games: Preliminaries

-The canonical \PSPACE-complete problem is \textsc{Quantified Boolean Satisfiability}, which is normally referred to as \textsc{True Quantified Boolean Formula} or \qsat{} for short.
-For our paper, the game version of \qsat{} -- \qsatgame{} -- is of most interest.
-The game is played on a fully quantified Boolean formula, in which the $\exists$-variables and $\forall$-variables are alternated.
-This is no restriction to the original \qsat{}.
+The online algorithm may be restricted to different variations of search sequences.
+By definition, a search sequence has to be a walk in the graph.
+We also consider problems that restrict the search sequences to trails or paths.
+While trails and paths are polynomially bounded in their length by the size of the graph, this is generally not the case for walks.
+However, a search sequence may not contain any cycle that does not visit previously unvisited vertices.
+This does not restrict the online algorithm, since traversing a cycle of only visited vertices does not reveal any new vertices and puts the online algorithm back in the position it was before.
+Thus the length of a search sequence is always polynomially bounded in the size of the input graph.

+\paragraph*{Complexity Theory} We define a decision problem to be a subset of $\{0,1\}^*$.
+For two decision problems $A$ and $B$, we say that $A$ is polynomially reducible to $B$, if there is a function $f: \{0,1\}^* \rightarrow \{0,1\}^*$ computable in polynomial time such that $x \in A$ if and only if $f(x) \in B$.
+The class \PSPACE{} is given by all decision problems that can be decided by a deterministic Turing machine with polynomial space.
+As for \NP, a problem is called \PSPACE-hard, if any other problem in \PSPACE{} can be reduced to it by a polynomial reduction.
+A problem that is both contained in \PSPACE{} and is \PSPACE-hard, is also called \PSPACE-complete.
+The canonical \PSPACE-complete problem is \textsc{True Quantified Boolean Formula} \cite{DBLP:conf/stoc/StockmeyerM73} or \qsat{} for short.
+For this paper, the game version of \qsat{} -- \qsatgame{} -- is of most interest.

+This game is played by two players: the $\exists$-player and the $\forall$-player.
 The $\exists$-player controls all $\exists$-quantified variables and the $\forall$-player controls all $\forall$-quantified variables in the order of quantification.
-That is, a turn consists of a move of the $\exists$-player followed by a move of the $\forall$-player, in which they decide the assignment of their variable.
-Deciding whether the $\exists$-player has a winning strategy is \PSPACE-complete \cite{DBLP:conf/stoc/StockmeyerM73}.
-We assume that the clauses of \qsatgame{} consist of three variables, as this is possible by Karp's \cite{DBLP:conf/coco/Karp72} reduction from \textsc{Satisfiability} to \sat{}.
-This transforms the formula into an equisatisfiable formula, whereby the introduced variables are $\exists$-quantified.
-As there are now possibly many $\exists$-variables in a row, one can simply introduce dummy $\forall$-variables, if necessary.
+That is, a turn consists of a move of the $\exists$-player followed by a move of the $\forall$-player, in which they decide the assignment of their variable(s).
+The $\exists$-player wins if and only if $\varphi(X_1, \ldots, X_n)$ is satisfied with the assignments of both players.